Propagation of multiplicity-freeness property for holomorphic vector bundles: Introduction

 \begin{thmsec} Any unitary representation of $H$ which is realized in $\mathcal{O}(D,\mathcal{V})$ is multiplicity-free if the $H$-equivariant bundle $\mathcal{V}\to D$ satisfies the following three conditions: \begin{texteqn} {\upshape(}Fiber{\upshape)} \ For every $x \in D$, the isotropy representation of $H_x$ on the fiber $\mathcal{V}_x$ is multiplicity-free. \end{texteqn} \begin{texteqn} Base space{\upshape)} \ There exists an anti-holomorphic bundle endomorphism $\sigma$, which preserves every $H$-orbit on the base space $D$. \end{texteqn} \begin{texteqn} Compatibility{\upshape)} \ See \eqref{thmassA}. \end{texteqn} \end{thmsec}

-The compatibility condition \eqref{eqn:1.3} is less important because it is often automatically fulfilled by the choice of $\sigma$ (for example, see Remark~\ref{rem:Weylinv}; see also \cite[Appendix]{xkmfkorea}).
-Thus, for the propagation of multiplicity-free property from fibers $\mathcal{V}_x$ to the space $\mathcal{O}(D,\mathcal{V})$ of sections, the geometric condition \eqref{eqn:1.2} on the base space $D$ is crucial.
+The compatibility condition \eqref{eqn:1.3} is less important because it is often automatically fulfilled by a natural choice of $\sigma$ (see Remark~\ref{rem:Weylinv} for an example of $\sigma$; see also \cite[Appendix]{xkmfkorea}).
+Thus, the geometric condition \eqref{eqn:1.2} on the base space $D$ is crucial for our propagation of multiplicity-free property from fibers $\mathcal{V}_x$ to the space $\mathcal{O}(D,\mathcal{V})$ of sections.

+The condition \eqref{eqn:1.2} with regard to holomorphic actions on complex manifolds has become the motivation that we introduced the concept of \textit{visible actions} in \cite{xkglvis} .
+Recently, classification results on visible actions on complex manifolds have been obtained in various settings, see \cite{visiblesymm, xkgencar, Sa1,Sa2,Sa3}.
+In this article, we use a variant of visible actions, namely, \textit{$S$-visible actions}; see Definition~\ref{def:Scompat}.

-The geometric condition \eqref{eqn:1.2} is made clear by the concept of \textit{visible actions} on complex manifolds (more precisely, $S$-visible actions; see Definition~\ref{def:Scompat}).
-Thus, the second form of our multiplicity-free theorem is formalized in Theorem~\ref{thm:mfvis} in terms of $S$-visible actions.
-Here, $S$ is a totally real slice of the $H$-action on the base space.
-If $H$ acts transitively, then even irreducibility propagates (see Proposition~\ref{prop:kobasho}).
-In general, the smaller the codimension of generic $H$-orbits on $D$ is, the smaller the slice $S$ we may take and the more likely the multiplicity-free assumption on fibers (see \eqref{eqn:42F}) tends to be fulfilled.
-It is noteworthy that coisotropic actions (or multiplicity-free actions) on symplectic manifolds in the sense of Guillemin and Sternberg \cite{GS} or Huckleberry and Wurzbacher \cite{HW} and polar actions on Riemannian manifolds (see Podest\`{a}--Thorbergsson \cite{PT1}, for example) are relevant to visible actions on complex manifolds.
-The relation among these three concepts is discussed in \cite[Section~4]{xkrims40}.
+The second form of our multiplicity-free theorem is formalized as Theorem~\ref{thm:mfvis} in terms of $S$-visible actions.
+Here, $S$ is a slice of the $H$-action on the base space $D$.
+An old theorem of S. Kobayashi \cite{xkobasho} (see also Wolf \cite{xwolf}) may be thought of as a {\it{propagation theorem of irreducibility}} from fibers to the space of sections when $S$ is a singleton.

 The third form of our multiplicity-free theorem is formalized in the setting where the bundle $\mathcal{V} \to D$ is associated to a principal bundle $K \to P \to D$ and to a representation $(\mu, V)$ of the structure group $K$.
 This is Theorem~\ref{thm:3.3}.
-This form is intended for actual applications, in particular, for branching problems (decompositions of irreducible representations when restricted to subgroups).
+This formulation is useful for actual applications, in particular, for branching problems (decompositions of irreducible representations when restricted to subgroups).
+In fact, this is the form that was used as a main machinery of \cite{xkglvis,xkrims40} in finding various multiplicity-free theorems in concrete settings, whereas the complete proof of Theorem \ref{thm:3.3} (stated as \cite[Theorem 1.3]{xkglvis} and \cite[Theorem 2]{xkrims40} loc.cit.) has been postponed until the present article.